www.accipiter.com

 including leading healthcare providers, payers, third party

-administrators and clearinghouses, have reduced errors, automated
+administrators and clearinghouses, have reduced errors,

-problem resolution, driven down their costs and assured compliance
+problem resolution, driven down their costs and assured

 to federal standards.
-In 2006, Aurora sold its shares back to the company as part of a management buyout.
+In 2006, Aurora sold its shares back to

 |